alphagov/performanceplatform-documentation/user-manual/integration/uploading-files/index.rst

 scheduling updates

-how to acces the platfomr
+how to acces the platform

 welcome to the admin ui!!!!